 Finalize your plan.

 In order to make your parenting plan legally binding, you must put your agreement into writing and file the document with the court.
-If you cannot come to a civil agreement to which everyone is satisfied, your next step should be to contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Foss.
+If you cannot come to a civil agreement to which everyone is satisfied, your next step should be to contact attorney Tracy Lyson at O’Keeffe O’Brien Lyson Attorneys.
 Tracy can be contacted online or by calling 701-235-8000 or 877-235-8002.